People at all different stages of their freelance careers turn their noses up at Upwork, and for the most part, they do it for the wrong reasons.

 This right here?
 Isn’t optional.

 Pick one skill.
 Figure out what about that skill sells to clients and get good at it.
 Get great at it.
-Leave the rest for outside your freelance life.
+Leave the rest for outside your freelance life or when you’re advanced enough to make an informed decision how to incorporate other skill offerings into your business.

 That’s just the first step though…Not only do you need to settle on a skill, you need to pick a niche, and preferably one that balances your interests and earning potential.
 That means picking an industry, business stage (startup, expanding, exiting, etc.), business type (B2B vs B2C), geographic region, etc. that has solid potential.
 It also might mean rethinking how you envision yourself as a freelancer.